jamesquietly/castle-game/README.md

-This is a Castle card game built with Next.js
+This is a Castle card game built with Next.js and PeerJS

 ## How to start a game
 ### Hosting a game